kanidm/kanidm/designs/session_logout.rst

 In this design we can see the following would occur.

 * Refresh Token A is stolen, but not used used.
 * Token A expires.
-The refesh is sent to Server 1.
+The refresh is sent to Server 1.
 Token B is issued.
 (This updates the issued-by id)
 * Token B is used on Server 1. (valid, issued-by id matches)
-* Stolen refesh Token A is exchanged on Server 1. (invalid, not the currently defined refresh token)
+* Stolen refresh Token A is exchanged on Server 1. (invalid, not the currently defined refresh token)

 In the first case.

 * Refresh Token A is stolen, but not used used.
 * Token A expires.
-The refesh is sent to Server 1.
+The refresh is sent to Server 1.
 Token B is issued. (updates the issued-by id)
 * Before replication can occur, Server 1 goes down.
-* Stolen refesh Token A is exchanged on Server 3.
+* Stolen refresh Token A is exchanged on Server 3.
 Token C is issued (updates the issued-by id)
 * Token B is used on Server 2. (valid, matches the current defined issued-by id)
 * Token B is used on Server 3. (valid, within gracewindow even though issued-by is incorrect)
 * Replication between server 2 and 3 occurs.
 (Conflict occurs in session.
 Second issued-by is revoked, meaning token C is now invalid)